Michael Collins (Irish leader): Truce

-In 1921 General Macready, commander of British forces in Ireland, reported to his government that the Empire's only hope of holding Ireland was by martial law, including the suspension of "all normal life."
+In 1921 General Macready, commander of British forces in Ireland, reported to his government that the Empire's only hope of holding Ireland was by martial law, including the suspension of "all normal life".
 Westminster's foreign policy ruled out this option: Irish-American public opinion was important to British agendas in Asia.
 In addition, Britain's efforts at a military solution had already resulted in a powerful peace movement, which demanded an end to the unrest in Ireland.
 Prominent voices calling for negotiation included the Labour Party, The Times and other leading periodicals, members of the House of Lords, English Catholics, and famous authors such as George Bernard Shaw.

 Still, it was not the British government that initiated negotiations.
 Individual English activists, including clergy, made private overtures which reached Arthur Griffith.
 Griffith expressed his welcome for dialogue.
 The British MP Brigadier General Cockerill sent an open letter to Prime Minister David Lloyd George that was printed in the Times, outlining how a peace conference with the Irish should be organised.
-The Pope made an urgent public appeal for a negotiated end to the violence.
+Pope Benedict XV made an urgent public appeal for a negotiated end to the violence.
 Whether or not Lloyd George welcomed such advisors, he could no longer hold out against this tide.

 In July, Lloyd George's government offered a truce.
-Arrangements were made for a conference between British government and the leaders of the yet-unrecognised Republic.
+Arrangements were made for a conference between the British government and the leaders of the yet-unrecognised Republic.
 There remains uncertainty as to the two sides' capability to have carried on the conflict much longer.
 Collins told Hamar Greenwood after signing the Anglo-Irish Treaty: "You had us dead beat.
 We could not have lasted another three weeks.
 When we were told of the offer of a truce we were astonished.
 We thought you must have gone mad".
 However he stated on the record that "there will be no compromise and no negotiations with any British Government until Ireland is recognised as an independent republic.
 The same effort that would get us Dominion Home Rule will get us a republic."
 At no time had the Dáil or the IRA asked for a conference or a truce.